Who is Belle Gibson? The influencer that inspired Netflix show Apple Cider Vinegar

 Belle Gibson gained fortune and millions of social media fans by duping followers into thinking she had managed a terminal cancer diagnosis through nutrition and a healthy lifestyle.

-The then–21–year–old Australian influencer’s shocking fraud story has now been told in a new ITV documentary, Instagram’s Worst Con Artist, which aired on Thursday (25 April).
+The then–21–year–old Australian influencer’s shocking fraud story has now been dramatised in Apple Cider Vinegar, a new six-part series released on Netflix, released on Thursday (6 February).

-In the two-part documentary series, viewers learn how Gibson’s success and social media status came crumbling down after an investigation revealed she had never been diagnosed with brain cancer.
+In the series, viewers learn how Gibson tricked the world into believing she’d cured her terminal brain cancer through diet and alternative therapies.

 Gibson claimed she had been given six weeks to live when doctors found a malignant brain tumour in 2009.
 She said chemotherapy treatment made her sick and she turned to alternative therapies.